 This is certainly part of why Style Savvy has held my interest over the years.
 It doesn't feel like it sees its subject matter as shallow, so there's no excuse to make a shallow experience out of it.
 In fact, the series has historically been quite good at letting the player themselves decide just how deep they want to go, providing not just content (see Animal Crossing: Happy Home Designer) but also risks, rewards, and just enough momentum in purpose to keep things interesting.

 For example, here's how I personally play.
 Customers typically come to you with a budget, and if you exceed that budget by too much, they'll leave without buying anything—which is bad, because I'm not running some kind of fashion charity over here.
 I don't look at a budget as a limit so much as a starting point—it's key to remember that budgets are a soft cap.
-You can safely go a few dollars over just about every time without any risk.
+You can safely go a few euros over just about every time without any risk.
 So when someone comes in (especially with a big budget), I will always filter my stock by price and pick a few of the more expensive pieces to build their outfit around.
 I always add a bag.
 I always add jewelry.
 I always layer (even if I don't really need to.)
-If I'm not exactly nine dollars over their budget, I didn't try hard enough.
+If I'm not exactly eight euros over their budget, I didn't try hard enough.

 The mannequin in your shop window, meanwhile, is an excellent place to display your most expensive outfit, because so long as it's well coordinated someone will inevitably pounce on it with no budget massaging required.